menu

 Living in South Orange

 South Orange is a medium-sized town located in the state of New Jersey.
-With a population of 18,220 people and four constituent neighborhoods, South Orange is the 109th largest community in New Jersey.
-Much of the housing stock in South Orange was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 18,220 people and four associated neighborhoods, South Orange is the 109th largest community in New Jersey.
+South Orange has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 South Orange home prices are not only among the most expensive in New Jersey, but South Orange real estate also consistently ranks among the most expensive in America.